You are currently viewing Reading Aloud, Is It Helpful

 Reading Aloud, Is It Helpful

 A few days ago, I was watching a video of Benny and Olly Richards talking about 7 polyglot questions as you can see below.
 One of the questions being asked is, is reading aloud helpful when learning a language?
-I thought it would be a good idea to write about it.
-Whatever your opinion or preference is, let’s dive in on this interesting topic from a language learning view.

 Why Is It Helpful?

-The text you’re reading serves like as script.
+The text you’re reading serves as a script.
 It may or may not relate to you.
 Look at how actors, presenters, news anchors, and so on speak.
 With it, they speak flawlessly as if it’s their own words and not ready-made.
-When I was a child, I used to think that the news anchors memorize all those… my innocent mind 😀

 It can also help boost your confidence.
 Somewhere in the text, there have to be words that you commonly use in your life.
 And when you already know how to pronounce those words, that’s when the confidence kicks in.

-As said with the above quote, some people have a habit of speaking fast, especially when they are nervous.
-Reading out loud can help them because when reading you need to have intonation to make it more interesting, the same with speaking.
-If you speak with the same bland and straight tone, people would be bored and after half an hour (probably less than that) they’ll become less interested.
+As said in the above quote, some people have a habit of speaking fast, especially when nervous.
+Reading aloud can help because when reading you need to have intonation to make it more interesting, and the same with speaking.

 Why It Won't Be That Helpful?

-While text can help us to speak smoothly, our life, unfortunately, is not based on scripts.
-Yes, there is a certain scenario that would fit with certain scripts like introducing yourself to people, ordering foods and drinks, asking for direction, and so on and so forth.
-But beyond that, it is just you and how you are planning to bring your thoughts to life situations.
+While text can help us speak smoothly, unfortunately, our life is not based on scripts.
+Yes, certain scenarios would fit with certain scripts like introducing yourself to people, ordering food and drinks, asking for directions, and so forth.

 Woman Checking Her Blog